Elena Veselova / Shutterstock

 CYNTHIA BAYSINGER | Modern Brie | @modernbrie

 Cynthia Baysinger is the owner and creator of Modern Brie in Gilbert, Arizona.
 It all started with a huge passion for entertaining and cheese in 2016 that turned into the launch of Modern Brie in April of 2020.
-Baysinger also works full-time in financial sales, iso you are lucky to catch one of her limited workshops on charcuterie boards.
-Baysinger offers some tips here:
+Baysinger also works full-time in financial sales, so you are lucky to catch one of her limited workshops on charcuterie boards.
+Baysinger offers some tips to bring your charcuterie board inspiration to charcuterie board reality here:

 • Always wash and dry produce at least 30 mins prior to building your board, to prevent dry items from getting soggy if they touch.